olson-sean-k/decorum/README.md

-The primary API of Decorum is its `Proxy` types, which transparently wrap primitive IEEE 754 floating-point types and configure their behavior. `Proxy` types support many numeric features and operations and integrate with the [`num-traits`] crate and additional crates when [Cargo features](#cargo-features) are enabled.
+The primary API of Decorum is its `Proxy` types, which transparently wrap primitive IEEE 754 floating-point types and configure their behavior. `Proxy` types support many numeric features and operations and integrate with the [`num-traits`] crate and others when [Cargo features](#cargo-features) are enabled.
 Depending on its configuration, a proxy can be used as a drop-in replacement for primitive floating-point types.

-Behavior is configured in two ways: _constraints_ and _divergence_.
+The following `Proxy` behaviors can be configured:

+1. the allowed subset of IEEE 754 floating-point values
+1. the output type of fallibe operations (that may produce non-member values w.r.t. a subset)
+1. what happens when an error occurs (i.e., return an error value or panic)

+Note that the output type of fallible operations and the error behavior are independent.
+A `Proxy` type may return a `Result` and yet panic if an error occurs, which can be useful for conditional compilation and builds wherein behavior changes but types do not.
+The behavior of a `Proxy` type is configured using two mechanisms: _constraints_ and _divergence_.

 ```rust
 use decorum::constraint::FiniteConstraint;